-- Restart the device. - □ To change to the System Monitor, press the <1> key within 3 seconds when prompted during reboot. - The device loads the System Monitor. - □ To change from the main menu to the Manage configurations menu, press the <4> key. - □ To execute the Clear configs and boot params command, press the <1> key.
+Perform the following steps: □ Restart the device. □ To change to the System Monitor, press the <1> key within 3 seconds when prompted during reboot.
+The device loads the System Monitor. □ To change from the main menu to the Manage configurations menu, press the <4> key. □ To execute the clear configs and boot params command, press the <1> key.

-To load the factory settings, press the <Enter> key.
-The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
+To load the factory settings, press the <enter> key.</enter> The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.

-- $\Box$ To change to the main menu, press the key. - $\Box$ To reboot the device with factory settings, press the key.
+To change to the main menu, press the key.
+To reboot the device with factory settings, press the key.